-Red River Cereal is a cereal made with a blend of cracked wheat, cracked rye, and whole and cracked brown flax seeds that was first created in 1924 in Manitoba Canada.
+Red River Cereal is a cereal made with a blend of cracked wheat, cracked rye, and whole and cracked brown flax seeds that were first created in 1924 in Manitoba Canada.

 The cereal takes its name from the Red River of the North, more specifically the valley surrounding Winnipeg.